CouchPotatoB4/CouchPotato-Documentation/SoftwareRequirementsSpecification.md

 This Software Requirements Specification (SRS) describes all specifications for the application "CouchPotato".
 It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
 This software specification applies to the whole "CouchPotato" application.
-The app allows a group of users to select a movie or series to watch together. displaying of the actual vodeos is not part of the application scope.
+The app allows a group of users to select a movie or series to watch together.
+Displaying of the actual videos is not part of the application scope.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |